maur1/azure-devops/README.md

 ```
 ![Screenshot1](photos/clonedRepo.png)

-Install requirmenets, lint and test code by running
+Install requirements, lint and test code by running
 ```bash
 user@Azure:~/azure-devops$ make all
 ```
-Should give a successfull output:
+Should give a successful output:
 ![Screenshot2](photos/testFromMakeFile.png)

 Create and initially deploy the app by running